Vilhelm Buhl

-Vilhelm Buhl (16 October 1881 – 18 December 1954) was a Danish politician, who served twice as Prime Minister of Denmark, from May-November 1942 during the German occupation period, and again after Denmark's liberation from May-November 1945.
+Vilhelm Buhl (16 October 1881 – 18 December 1954) was a Danish politician, who served twice as Prime Minister of Denmark, from May–November 1942 during the German occupation period, and again after Denmark's liberation from May–November 1945.

 After graduation and serving as collector of taxes in Copenhagen in the 1920s, Buhl joined the Social Democratic Party (Socialdemokratiet), and entered parliament in 1932.
 In the same year, he became Minister of Finance in the cabinet of Thorvald Stauning.
 Following Germany's occupation of his country during World War II, Buhl was a determined opponent of Denmark’s forced adherence to the renewed Anti-Comintern Pact with the Axis powers in 1941.
 Buhl began his first term as prime minister after Stauning's death in 1942, which lasted about six months until his resignation following poor relations with the Germans.

-On 5 May 1945 after Adolf Hitler's suicide and Danish Liberation Day, Buhl began his second term as prime minister of the first post-war government, also popularly known as Liberation Cabinet (Danish: Befrielsesregeringen), which lasted about six months until he resigned from office on 7 November of the same year.
+On 5 May 1945 after Adolf Hitler's suicide and Danish Liberation Day, Buhl began his second term as prime minister of the first post-war government, also popularly known as the Liberation Cabinet (Danish: Befrielsesregeringen), which lasted about six months until he resigned from office on 7 November of the same year.
 In the minority Social Democratic government of Hans Hedtoft, Buhl served as the Minister of Economic Coordination from 1947 to 1950, and concurrently as Minister of Justice from March to September 1950.
 Buhl retired from politics for health reasons after the 1953 elections.
 He died on 18 December 1954, at the age of 73.